-A bleed is achieved by extending the background (and any other elements that bleed) beyond the edges of a printed piece.
+A bleed is achieved by extending the background (and any other elements that bleed) beyond a printed piece's edges.
 The extra is then trimmed off.
-Typically, an extra .125” (1/8-inch) is included for trimming, to achieve a bleed.
+Typically, an extra .125” (1/8-inch) is included for trimming to achieve a bleed.

 For example, an 11 x 17 poster that bleeds should be designed with an extra .125” on each side, making the actual printed size 11.25” x 17.25” .
 The extra .125” on each side is then trimmed after printing, leaving the final 11 x 17 poster with a bleed.

 Tricks to creating a printed piece with a bleed:

 - Set your page size to be 1/4" taller and 1/4" wider than the final size.
 It may be necessary to create a custom page size.

 - Keep in mind that 1/8" from each side will be trimmed off the final piece, so plan accordingly.

 - Leave an adequate margin from the edges for trimming.
 1/4" from the trimmed edge is recommended.
 This means 3/8" from where the bleed starts.
 A larger margin is always okay!